Savannah Harmon

-Savannah Ashley Harmon (born October 27, 1995) is an American professional ice hockey defenceman for the Toronto Sceptres of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
+Savannah Ashley Harmon (born October 27, 1995) is a former American professional ice hockey defenceman who most recently played for the Toronto Sceptres of the Professional Women's Hockey League (PWHL) and was a member of the United States women's national ice hockey team.
 She previously played for the Minnesota chapter of the Professional Women's Hockey Players Association (PWHPA).